ejans/odoo_new_api_guideline/source/environment.rst

 So the self passed in the ``do_something`` is a RecordSet holding a list of Records.

-If you decorate a function with ``@api.one`` it will automagically loop on the Records of current RecordSet and self will this time be the current Record.
+If you decorate a function with ``@api.one`` it will automagically loop over the Records of the current RecordSet and self will this time be the current Record.

-As described in :ref:`records` you have now access to a pseudo Active-Record pattern
+As described in :ref:`records` you now have access to a pseudo Active-Record pattern

 .. note::
-   If you use it on a RecordSet it will break if recordset does not contains only one item.!!
+   If you use it on a RecordSet it will break if recordset does not contain only one item.!!

 Supported Operations
 --------------------

-RecordSet also support set operations you can add, union and intersect, ... recordset: ::
+RecordSet also supports set operations you can add, union and intersect, ... recordset: ::

     record in recset1       # include